osxmidi/ScorchCrafter-JUCE/README.md

 ScorchC120 Amp Sim for JUCE.

-Dual Core core (or more) systems recommended.
+Dual Core (or more) systems recommended.

 Does not include cabinets.